Velir/ContentExportTool/README.md

 # To use:
 You must be logged into Sitecore to access the tool<br />
-Access the toolin the Sitecore start menu or at [your site]/sitecore/admin/ContentExport.aspx
+Access the tool in the Sitecore start menu or at [your site]/sitecore/admin/ContentExport.aspx